10 Solutions to Blue Screen of Death Error 0x000000c5

 Step 3: Close any unnecessary background process, program, and non-essential services that may take up CPU sources.

 Solution 2: Uninstall Third-Party Antivirus Software

-The antivirus software is useful when it comes to protection.
+Antivirus software is useful for protection.
 But sometimes an overprotective antivirus tool could lead to BSOD errors.
 Scores of users have reported that some antivirus program blocks startups or files that are necessary for the normal running of the computer, triggering the 0X000000C5 stop error.
-To check whether or not this is the cause of the error, you could try disabling the antivirus tool.
+To check whether this causes the error, you could try disabling the antivirus tool.
 If that doesn’t work, use the following instructions to uninstall the antivirus program.